Signs and Symptoms of Breast Cancer

-In the U.S., breast cancer is the second most commonly diagnosed cancer, after skin cancer.
+In the United States, breast cancer is the second most commonly diagnosed cancer, after skin cancer.
 On average, one in eight women will be diagnosed with breast cancer in their lifetime.
 That means it is important that you know what to look for – to be your first line of defense, in breast cancer detection.

 The most common sign of breast cancer is a lump or mass.
 It is usually hard, painless and has uneven edges.
 Some lumps, however, can be soft and rounded.
 If you find one we recommend you contact your physician – a primary care doctor or a gynecologist – to have the lump evaluated.
 While the lump may not be cancerous, finding out quickly will ensure you get on the correct path of treatment, if needed.